CJ Alexander

-Charles Joseph Wesley Alexander (born July 17, 1996) is an American professional baseball third baseman who is a free agent.
+Charles Joseph Wesley Alexander (born July 17, 1996) is an American professional baseball third baseman, first baseman, and outfielder in the Houston Astros organization.
 He has previously played in Major League Baseball (MLB) for the Kansas City Royals and Athletics.

 Amateur career

 Alexander attended Bishop Verot High School in Fort Myers, Florida.
 He signed a National Letter of Intent with Ball State University to play college baseball for the Ball State Cardinals.
 He transferred to the State College of Florida, Manatee–Sarasota before committing to transfer to the University of Central Florida.

 Professional career

 Atlanta Braves

 The Atlanta Braves drafted Alexander in the 20th round, with the 592nd overall selection, of the 2018 Major League Baseball draft.
 After being drafted, Alexander played for the rookie-level Florida Complex League Braves and Danville Braves, as well as the High-A Florida Fire Frogs.
 In 52 total games in the Braves farm system during 2018, Alexander had a batting average of .352 with 69 hits, 27 runs batted in (RBI) and four stolen bases.
 After beginning 2019 with the Fire Frogs, Alexander was promoted to Atlanta's Double-A affiliate, the Mississippi Braves.
 After having a promising start to his professional career in 2018, Alexander regressed in 2019, with a dismal batting average of .117 to go along with only 15 hits, two home runs, eight RBI, and three stolen bases in 43 total games (19 with the Fire Frogs, 24 with the Mississippi Braves).

 Alexander did not play in a game in 2020 due to the cancellation of the minor league season because of the COVID-19 pandemic.
 Alexander played in 87 games in 2021, all with the Mississippi Braves, and has a slash line of .197/.258/.378 with 60 hits, 10 home runs, 31 RBI and 14 stolen bases.